vega-spica/Personality-Sneak-Peek-Expanded/README.md

 website: https://vega-spica.github.io/Personality-Sneak-Peek-Expanded/<br>
 Desktop view is recommended.
-Zoom will affect positioning.<br>
+Positioning can be adjusted by zooming in or out.<br>
 Gender/Evolution icons can be clicked, as well as screen-read for accessibility.<br>
 Dragon Village Collection assets and all Dragon Village characters ©highbrow Corp<br>
 <br>